 According to a recent study, spending at least 120 minutes a week in nature is associated with good health and wellbeing.
 Some benefits can be gained by simply venturing out alone.
 But potentially deeper, more transformative experiences are also within reach as part of Guided Forest Therapy.

 Nature and Forest Therapy Canada (NFTC) is the foremost association of Nature and Forest Therapy Guides in Canada.
-NFTC is made up of members who are trained and accredited by the global Association of Nature and Forest Therapy (ANFT).
-You can find guides across Canada using the Find a Guide Map on the ANFT website.
+NFTC is made up of members who are trained and accredited by the global Association of Nature and Forest Therapy (ANFT) and the Global Institute of Forest Therapy & Nature Connection (GIFT).
+You can find guides across Canada using the Guide Directory Map here on the NFTC website.

 NFTC can help you learn more about Guided Forest Therapy services in your community.